ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

  gname        |   TBD    | array of text strings        | {{ace-group-fetch}}
  guri         |   TBD    | array of text strings   | {{ace-group-fetch}}
  kdcchallenge | TBD | byte string | {{node-pub-key-post}}

+The KDC is expected to support and understand all the parameters above.
+Instead, a Client can support and understand only a subset of such parameters, depending on the roles it expects to take in the joined groups or on other conditions defined in application profiles of this specification.

+In the following, the parameters are categorized according to the support expected by Clients.
+That is, a Client that supports a parameter is able to: i) use and specify it in a request message to the KDC; and ii) understand and process it if specified in a response message from the KDC.
+It is REQUIRED of application profiles of this specification to sort their newly defined parameters according to the same categorization (REQ27).

+Note that the actual use of a parameter and its inclusion in a message depends on the specific exchange, the specific Client and group involved, as well as what is defined in the used application profile of this specification.

+A Client MUST support the following parameters.

+* 'scope', 'gkty', 'key', 'num', 'exp', 'gid', 'gname', 'guri', 'pub_keys', 'peer_identifiers', 'ace_groupcomm_profile', 'control_uri'.

+A Client SHOULD support the following parameter.

+* 'get_pub_keys'.
+That is, not supporting this parameter would yield the inconvenient and undesirable behavior where: i) the Client does not ask for the other group members' public keys upon joining the group (see {{ssec-key-distribution-exchange}}); and ii) later on as a group member, the Client only retrieves the public keys of all group members (see {{sec-key-retrieval-all}}).

+A Client MAY support the following parameters.
+Application profiles of this specification MAY define that Clients must or should support these parameters instead (OPT12).

+* 'error', 'error_description'.

+The following conditional parameters are relevant only if specific conditions hold.
+It is REQUIRED of application profiles of this specification to define whether Clients must, should or may support these parameters, and under which circumstances (REQ28).

+* 'client_cred', 'cnonce', 'client_cred_verify'.
+These parameters are relevant for a Client that has a public key to use in a joined group.

+* 'kdcchallenge'.
+This parameter is relevant for a Client that has a public key to use in a joined group and that provides the access token to the KDC through a Token Transfer Request (see {{token-post}}).

+* 'pub_keys'repo'.
+This parameter is relevant for a Client that has a public key to use in a joined group and that makes it available from a key repository different than the KDC.

+* 'group_policies'.
+This parameter is relevant for a Client that is interested in the specific policies used in a group, but it does not know them or cannot become aware of them before joining that group.

+* 'peer_roles'.
+This parameter is relevant for a Client that has to know about the roles of other group members, especially when retrieving and handling their corresponding public keys.

+* 'mgt_key_material'.
+This parameter is relevant for a Client that supports any advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

+TODO: Add the upcoming 'rekeying_scheme', 'mgt_group_uri', 'kdc_cred', 'kdcnonce' and 'kdc_cred_verify'.

 # ACE Groupcomm Error Identifiers {#error-types}